ZOO-Prune: Training-Free Token Pruning via Zeroth-Order Gradient Estimation in Vision-Language Models: Related Work

 \subsection{Vision-Language Models}

-Large Multimodal Models (LMMs), particularly Vision-Language Models (VLMs)~\citep{LLaVA, instructblip, internvl, LLaVA-NeXT,qwen}, have demonstrated remarkable capabilities in multimodal reasoning and dialogue.
-Pioneering architectures like LLaVA~\citep{LLaVA} established a successful paradigm by aligning a pre-trained vision encoder (e.g., CLIP ViT~\citep{CLIP}) with an instruction-tuned LLM through a simple projection layer.
-This design, further refined in subsequent works such as LLaVA family~\citep {LLaVA-1.5,LLaVA-NeXT}, InternVL series~\citep{internvl,internvl2,internvl3, internvl3_5}, and Qwen-VL~\citep{qwen}, enables strong visual understanding but introduces a significant computational challenge.
+Large Multimodal Models (LMMs), particularly Vision-Language Models (VLMs)~\citep{LLaVA, instructblip, internvl, LLaVA-NeXT,qwen}, have demonstrated remarkable capabilities in multimodal reasoning and understanding~\citep{wangprimt,zhang2025cat,cho2025ra}.
+Pioneering architectures like LLaVA~\citep{LLaVA} established a successful paradigm by aligning a pre-trained vision encoder (\eg CLIP ViT~\citep{CLIP}) with an instruction-tuned LLM through a simple projection layer.
+This design, further refined in subsequent works such as LLaVA family~\citep {LLaVA-1.5,LLaVA-NeXT}, InternVL series~\citep{internvl,internvl2,internvl3, internvl3_5}, and Qwen-VL~\citep{Qwen2.5}, enables strong visual understanding but introduces a significant computational challenge.
 These models typically encode a single image into hundreds of visual tokens, leading to substantial inference overhead.
-The computational burden is exacerbated when handling higher resolutions; for instance, LLaVA~\citep{LLaVA, LLaVA-1.5, LLaVA-NeXT} typically encodes 336$\times$336 images into 576 tokens, and up to 2880 tokens at 672$\times$672 resolution.
-The inherent redundancy within these extensive visual token sequences has motivated research into visual token pruning as a key approach for efficient VLMs inference.
+The computational burden is exacerbated when handling higher resolutions; LLaVA~\citep{LLaVA, LLaVA-1.5, LLaVA-NeXT} typically encodes 336$\times$336 images into 576 tokens, and up to 2880 tokens at 672$\times$672 resolution.
+The inherent redundancy within these extensive visual token sequences has motivated research into visual token pruning for efficient VLMs inference.